-Next, we estimate the value of the CHEs, or the skills and human capital acquired by MCC alumni.
-This is done using the incremental added labor income stemming from the students' higher wages.
+14 This assumes the average credit load and level of study from past years is equal to the credit load and level of study of students today. the incremental added labor income stemming from the students' higher wages.
 The incremental added labor income is the difference between the wage earned by MCC alumni and the alternative wage they would have earned had they not attended MCC.
 Using the regional incremental earnings, credits required, and distribution of credits at each level of study, we estimate the average value per CHE to equal \$128.
 This value represents the regional average incremental increase in wages that alumni of MCC received during the analysis year for every CHE they completed.